Arkansas school apologizes for political inaccuracies in yearbook

 Lincoln Junior High School yearbook political inaccuracies

-Former President Donald Trump was impeached by the House of Representatives but acquitted by the Senate.
-Protest swept across the U.S. in the wake of George Floyd's death by former Minneapolis Police Officer Derek Chauvin.
-A group of pro-Trump supporters stormed the U.S. Capitol in a failed insurrection while Congress voted to certify electoral college votes for President Joe Biden.
+Former President Donald Trump was impeached twice by the House of Representatives but acquitted by the Senate.
+Protest for racial justice swept across the U.S. in the wake of George Floyd's death by former Minneapolis Police Officer Derek Chauvin.
+A group of pro-Trump supporters stormed the U.S. Capitol in a failed insurrection while Congress voted to certify electoral college votes for President-elect Joe Biden.

 "Your LJHS administration team will evaluate its vetting process for all yearbook content to ensure future publications are of the highest quality and adhere to the standards of Bentonville Schools.
 We can and will do better to provide a quality yearbook to students that can be a cherished item as they reminisce about their time at Lincoln Junior High School," Thompson said.